Benny Gaughran (footballer, born 1915): Education and work outside of sports

 When he started his football career, he was a salesman.
 Later on in life, in the 1960s and 1970s, he worked as a beekeeper.

 Family

-Bernard Gaughran was married with three children, two boys and a girl - Benny, Ken & Laraine.
-His father, Bernard, was a well known hurler for Meath.
-His brother Charlie played Gaelic football for Dublin and his brother John had a Gaelic football, rugby and soccer career.
-His son, Benny Gaughran, was a Gaelic footballer and won an All-Ireland Club medal with UCD (Dublin), three Dublin Championship club medals (one with UCD and two with Civil Service), an inter-county National League medal (with Louth), an inter-Provincial Railway Cup medal (Leinster) and a Sigerson’s medal (as captain).
+Bernard Gaughran was married with three children, two boys and a girl—Benny, Ken, and Laraine.
+His father, Bernard Gaughran, was a well known hurler for Meath.
+His brother Charlie played Gaelic football for Dublin and his brother John had a career in Gaelic football, rugby and soccer.
+His son, Benny Gaughran, was a Gaelic footballer and won an All-Ireland Club medal with UCD (Dublin), three Dublin Championship club medals (one with UCD and two with Civil Service), an inter-county National League medal (with Louth), an inter-Provincial Railway Cup medal (Leinster) and a Sigerson's medal (as captain).